2025 Storm Events in San Antonio

 - Circular hail impact marks on shingles

-25% Rule: If repair costs exceed 40% of replacement cost, or if damage affects more than 30% of the roof surface, full replacement is typically more cost-effective.
-Roofs over 18 years old with widespread damage should generally be replaced.
+25% Rule: If damage affects more than 30 percent of the roof surface, full replacement is typically more effective.
+Roofs over 18 years old with widespread damage should generally be replaced rather than repeatedly repaired.

 San Antonio at a Glance